12 Uses for Honey Everyone Should Know

 This post may contain affiliate links.
 Read my full disclosure here.

 I’m lucky enough to be able to purchase raw honey in bulk from a local apiary, so we always have it stocked.
-The many uses of honey make it one of my first “go to” home remedies, and a delicious addition to many recipes.
+The many uses of honey include health benefits, home remedies, food preservation, and more.
+It even works to treat bee stings!
 Below I list some of our favorite honey uses that are too good not to share.

 To make honey syrups for canning fresh fruits or dipping fruits before dehydrating, use: